manaproject/manaproject/index.md

 <img src="resources/logo_s.png">
 </center>

-Mana project focuses around building Mana programming language.
+The Mana Project focuses around developing the Mana programming language.
-Mana is a general purpose programming language to build robust and scalabe concurrent applications from web servers, desktop applications and high-performance/scientific computing.
+Mana is a general purpose programming language designed to build robust and scalable concurrent applications ranging from web servers, desktop applications to mobile and high-performance/scientific computing.

 ## Mana Programming Language
 Mana aims to be a general purpose language, emphasizing immutability and safe